wuwufufu/wuwufufu.github.io/_pages/about.md

 ---
 ## 🏅 Awards & Honors

+- **National Scholarship for Undergraduate Students**, Ministry of Education of China, *2024*
+- **Special Prize for Academic Excellence**, Renmin University of China, *2025*
+- **Star of Integrated Innovation**, *The ICBC Award for Outstanding Student in Integrated Innovation*, *2025*

 ---

 ## 🚀 Research Interests

-AI for science · Causal Inference · Data-centric AI · Hierarchical Consistency · Flow Matching
+AI for science · Causal Inference · Data-centric AI

 ---